ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 Finally
 So that's it for this blogpost.
 I hope it will be useful for you.
 If you have any suggestions or feel like I've forgotten to mention some important stuff, feel free to comment below.
-I'm currently working on some follow up tutorials:
+I'm currently working on some follow-up tutorials:
-- Building REST api's with NestJs (TypeScript),
+- Building REST APIs with NestJs (TypeScript),
 - Microservices with NodeJs (Moleculer),
 - Serverless with NodeJs